slippyex/ym2149-rs/crates/bevy_ym2149/README.md

 - **DOWN**: Decrease volume

 ### Drag and Drop
-**The example supports drag-and-drop file loading!** Simply drag any `.ym` file into the window to load and play it immediately.
+**The examples support drag-and-drop file loading!** Simply drag any `.ym` file into the window to load and play it immediately.
 This works with all YM format variants (YM2-YM6) and automatically decompresses LHA-compressed files.

 This makes it easy to test playback of any YM file in your collection without modifying the code.